mashaan14/YouTube-channel/jax_performance/2025_08_17_jax_tesnsorboard.md

 With batch_size=128, 7.1% of the time was spent performing (%all-reduce.104) HLO op.
 But with batch_size=4096, 3.1% of the time was spent performing (%fusion.253) HLO op.

+Now, let's have a look at the positions of these two operations in the Trace Viewer:

 ![Trace Viewer batch_size 128](https://github.com/user-attachments/assets/79d9f654-033c-4f94-95a9-a0259164ef1a)

 ![Trace Viewer batch_size 4096](https://github.com/user-attachments/assets/b42bbf21-fe72-4407-ba1b-768160184f58)